Georges Dionne (professor)

-Georges Dionne has published extensively, including seven books on insurance and risk management and more than 180 articles in academic journals.
+Georges Dionne has published extensively, including nine books on insurance and risk management and more than 180 articles in academic journals.
 He has been the Editor-in-chief of The Journal of Risk and Insurance, and is member of the scientific committee for nine journals including the Journal of Risk and Uncertainty, (USA) and the Geneva Risk and Insurance Review (Switzerland).
 In 2018, he received the best paper award from the Journal of Operational Risk and, in 2020, the best paper award from the Risk Management and Insurance Review.

 Georges Dionne led the team that developed the model for computing the Credit VaR model of a Canadian bank in 2001 and the model for computing the Operational Risk VaR of another bank in 2006.
 These two activities have important implications for the Basel international banking regulations.
 The two advance models of risk management allow banks to save capital by applying portfolio diversification strategies.

 His research interests also include road safety.
 One of his main achievements was to propose (with Marcel Boyer) a new model for automobile insurance pricing based on drivers’ demerit points.
 This model was implemented by the Société de l’assurance automobile du Québec in 1992 and is still used in Quebec.

 In the insurance sector, Georges Dionne has collaborated on many projects concerning detection of insurance fraud in claims.
 In collaboration with the Insurance Bureau of Canada, he has conducted a comprehensive study to evaluate the significance of insurance fraud in insurers’ files in Quebec.
 More recently, with Pierre Picard and Florence Giuliano, he has developed an internal model for fraud detection for a large European insurer.
 This model was able to reduce insurance fraud costs by up to 40%.
 With his coauthors Pierre-Carl Michaud and Maki Dahchour, he is among the first researchers to empirically separate moral hazard from adverse selection and drivers’ learning using data on insurance contracts.
-He also has contributed to the economic evaluation of human life for public investment projects.
+He also has contributed to the economic evaluation of human life for public investment projects, to the evaluation of the insurance market capacity to cover climate risks, and to the effects of inflation in the insurance sector.